Our Trustees

 Nola Luyten

-I became a trustee following my retirement from the IPA after 16 years, the majority of the latter years spent with the IPA CEO and the IFA team working on the amalgamation of the IFA and the IPA and the formation of the IPA Group.
+“I became a trustee following my retirement from the IPA after 16 years, much of which was spent working alongside the IPA CEO and the IFA team during the amalgamation of the IFA and IPA and the formation of the IPA Group.